JnyJny/StatusThing/README.md

 Dictionaries control the attributes of four main elements of StatusThing: shape, foreground, background and text.

-The general components of a StatusThing dictionary is:
+The general components of a StatusThing dictionary are:

 ```sh
 { "shape":string | {"name":string,"heading":float},